Gnidleif/Human-Resources/README.md

 ## Features

-### Settings - Get and set server specific settings
+### Settings - Get and set guild specific settings

 * **s**etting**s** - Returns the bot settings for the guild
 * **p**refi**x** <char> - Set command prefix for the guild (**admin**)